suketk/veritalabs/work-life-balance.md

       - quote: "I feel much better about myself now that I have adopted healthier habits and become more productive.
 I still have a ways to go, but I am at a much better spot than one month ago."
         role: Student
         person: M
-  # - block: three-column-1
-  #   class: alt
-  #   title:
-  #     headline: Who this program is for
-  #   col_1:
-  #     image:
-  #       image: '/uploads/working.png'
-  #       alt_text: Busy Professionals
-  #     headline: Busy Professionals
-  #     content: Are you always swamped and struggle to take time out for yourself?
-  #   col_2:
-  #     image:
-  #       image: '/uploads/teleworking.png'
-  #       alt_text: Remote Workers
-  #     headline: Remote Workers
-  #     content: Is the lack of a physical office making it difficult to draw a line between work and life?
-  #   col_3:
-  #     image:
-  #       image: '/uploads/work-from-home.png'
-  #       alt_text: People in Transition
-  #     headline: People in Transition
-  #     content: Have recent family or career changes made you rethink your work-life balance?
-  # - block: three-column-1
-  #   title:
-  #     headline: Be more productive, happy and fulfilled
-  #     caption: Experience a better life in 5 weeks
-  #   col_1:
-  #     headline: Improved Productivity
-  #     content: Breaks are essential for sustained productivity.
-It's a marathon, not a sprint.
-  #   col_2:
-  #     headline: Better Mental Health
-  #     content: Less stress makes you less prone to burnout.
-Be happier and more relaxed.
-  #   col_3:
-  #     headline: Greater Fulfillment
-  #     content: Cultivate high-quality leisure to be more energized and fulfilled.
   - block: three-column-1
     class: alt
     numbers: true